 ISSOTL promotes faculty, staff, and student voices, informed by research on learning in classrooms and related contexts, in discussions of pedagogy, curricula, and success in higher education.
 ISSOTL encourages its members to make their voices heard in colleges and universities, disciplinary and professional associations, and other relevant organizations and public bodies, as well as through the media.
-The Advocacy and Outreach committee was formed to foster such discussions – as an organization but also among ISSOTL members – about the relevance of SOTL for improving education and for policy development within and outside of the academy.
+The Advocacy committee was formed to foster such discussions – as an organization but also among ISSOTL members – about the relevance of SOTL for improving education and for policy development within and outside of the academy.
 The committee will support such communication via the organization’s website, a social media presence, collaboration with special interest groups, and active involvement at conferences.
 It also provides resources, guidelines, and models to help ISSOTL members share research-based insights on teaching and learning with audiences within and outside of the academy, including the media and policy makers.

 The Board appoints the co-chairs.
 Co-chairs will serve two-year, alternating terms to promote continuity.
 Co-chairs may serve for a maximum of two consecutive terms, but then may immediately serve as a regular member of the committee.
-At least one member of the Board and one member of the Communications Committee shall serve on the Advocacy and Outreach Committee.
+At least one member of the Board and one member of the Communications Committee shall serve on the Advocacy Committee.
 At minimum, the committee will have five members, including the co-chairs.

 In Article VI: Standing Committees, “Section 1: Standing Committees,” the following description of the Students and SoTL Committee was inserted (this committee currently was not previously listed in